-I recently had the pleasure of working with some great people for this styles shoot at the Mecure Hotel in Docaster.
-I would absolutely love to shoot a real wedding with this theme and highly recommend all the supplies involved.
+I recently had the pleasure of working with some great people for this styles shoot at the Mecure Hotel in Doncaster.
+I would absolutely love to shoot a real wedding with this theme and highly recommend all the suppliers involved.

 Please have a look at the photos and check out the contributors profiles at the bottom of the post.